-Figure 5 shows the annual $CO_2$ emissions that were avoided from the use of renewable energy, across all sectors, from 2005 to 2017.
+Figure 5 shows the annual $CO_2$ emissions that were avoided from the use of renewable energy, across all sectors, from 2005 to 2018.

-We estimate that renewable energy displaced 1.8 Mtoe of fossil fuel consumption and avoided 4.2 million tonnes of $CO_2$ (MtCO2) in 2017.
-This was equivalent to 11% of total energy-related $CO_2$ emissions in 2017.
-We estimate that in 2017 wind energy displaced 1.1 Mtoe of fossil fuel and avoided 2.7 MtCO2, or 65% of the total $CO_2$ avoided by renewables.
-80% of the $CO_2$ emissions avoided by renewable energy were from renewable electricity.
+We estimate that renewable energy displaced 2.0 Mtoe of fossil fuel consumption and avoided 4.9 million tonnes of $CO_2$ (MtCO2) in 2018.
+This was equivalent to 13% of total energy-related $CO_2$ emissions.
+We estimate that in 2018 wind energy displaced 1.3 Mtoe of fossil fuel and avoided 3.1 MtCO2, or 64% of the total $CO_2$ avoided by renewables.
+82% of the $CO_2$ emissions avoided by renewable energy was from renewable electricity.

-Electricity generation is covered by the EU emissions trading system (ETS), therefore CO2 emissions savings achieved in electricity generation do not count directly towards Ireland's EU targets to reduce greenhouse gas (GHG) emissions outside of the ETS (non-ETS).
-However, decarbonising the electricity system combined with increased electrification of heat and transport through the use of electric vehicles (EV) and heat pumps is an important part of the strategy for decarbonising the energy system as a whole.
-The use of renewable electricity at current levels helps ensure that switching to EVs and heat pumps does not result in greater CO2 emissions than the fossil fuel alternative.
-Electrification of heat and transport also reduces direct fossil fuel use in the non-ETS sector, thereby contributing to meeting the non-ETS GHG emissions reduction target.
+Electricity generation is covered by the EU Emissions Trading System (ETS), therefore $CO_2$ emissions savings achieved in electricity generation do not count directly towards Ireland's EU targets to reduce greenhouse gas emissions outside of the ETS, which is termed the non-ETS sector.
+However, decarbonising the electricity system combined with increased electrification of heat and transport through the use of electric vehicles and heat pumps is an important part of the strategy for decarbonising the energy system as a whole.
+The use of renewable electricity ensures that switching to electric vehicles and heat pumps does not result in greater $CO_2$ emissions than the fossil fuel alternative.
+Electrification of heat and transport also reduces direct fossil fuel use in the non-ETS sector, thereby contributing to meeting the non-ETS greenhouse gas emissions reduction target.

-Figure 5: Avoided CO2 from renewable energy, 2005 to 2017
+Figure 5: Avoided CO2 from renewable energy, 2005 to 2018

-Renewable energy avoided 4.2 million tonnes of $CO_2$ emissions in 2017.
-80% of this was in electricity generation.
+Renewable energy avoided 4.9 million tonnes of CO2 emissions in 2018.
+82% of this was in electricity generation.
 Reducing the carbon intensity of electricity is critical for meeting Ireland's climate change objectives.
+The methodology used to calculate the fossil fuels displaced by renewable energy is described in Appendix 2.
+The main assumptions are as follows: